alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 ## Before you start

-Before you create a Rails app, you must complete all steps in the [GOV.UK developer get started documentation](get-started).
+Before you create a Rails app, you must complete all steps in the [GOV.UK developer get started documentation][get-started].

 ## Create a new Rails app